Seibu 6000 series: Fukutoshin Line and Toyoko Line interoperation

-During the refurbishment period, unrefurbished 6000 series sets were affixed with "Y" stickers to indicate that they lacked the upgrades necessary for Fukutoshin Line workings.
-Between 2008 and 2015, the original LED passenger information displays were replaced with 15-inch, double-screen LCD displays.
+During the refurbishment period, unrefurbished 6000 series sets were affixed with "Y" stickers to indicate their incompatibility for Fukutoshin Line workings.
+Between 2008 and 2015, the original LED passenger information displays were replaced with pairs of 15-inch LCD displays.

-Inter-running services between the Ikebukuro Line and Fukutoshin Line commenced on 14 June 2008.

-Tokyu Toyoko Line/Minatomirai Line interoperation

-On 16 March 2013, 6000 series trains were introduced on inter-running Tokyu Toyoko Line and Minatomirai Line inter-running services via the Fukutoshin Line.
+Through services between the Ikebukuro Line and Fukutoshin Line commenced on 14 June 2008.
+On 16 March 2013, 6000 series trains were introduced on Tokyu Toyoko Line and Minatomirai Line through services via the Fukutoshin Line.

+Beginning in 2023, new 40000 series sets partially displaced the 6000 series from Fukutoshin Line through services, with some stainless steel-bodied sets also being transferred to the Shinjuku Line.
+As of April 2024, all aluminium-bodied sets were withdrawn from these services.
+At the time, Seibu had no plans to transfer them to the Shinjuku Line.

 Special liveries

+Ikebukuro Line 100th anniversary

 From 18 April 2015, set 6157 was returned to service in a special all-over yellow livery to mark the 100th anniversary of the Seibu Ikebukuro Line.
 It carried this livery until April 2016.

+Seibu Yurakucho Line 40th anniversary

+From 1 October 2023, to commemorate the 40th anniversary of the Seibu Yurakucho Line, set 6117 returned to service in a yellow-accented livery inspired by the original Tokyo Metro 7000 series livery.
+It was scheduled to carry this livery for approximately one year.